sstzal/STAR-FC/README.md

 # STAR-FC #
 This code is the implementation for the CVPR 2021 paper "Structure-Aware Face Clustering on a Large-Scale Graph with 10^7 Nodes":star2::star2:.

+## News ##

+An extended version is proposed for ultra-large-scale face clustering with hierarchical GCN training, whcih boosts the face clustering performance greatly!

+The training and Inference processes are as following:

 ## :mortar_board:Requirements ##

  - Python = 3.6